rwx-research/setup-abq/README.md

 # setup-abq

-This is a GitHub action for using setting up `abq`.
+This is a GitHub action for installing `abq`.

 ## Inputs